 What is a corporate action?

-Some corporate actions will require the shareholder to decide on a course of action.
+Some corporate actions are ‘voluntary’, meaning they require the shareholder to decide on a course of action.
 An example of a voluntary corporate action is a takeover.

 - How do I receive dividend notifications?

 - Do you make a charge for administering my corporate actions?

 - What currency will my dividends be paid in?

 - A share in my ISA is subject to a corporate action – are there any additional implications?

 - How do I respond to a corporate action?